huynhsontung/greenfoodchallenge/README.md

 ## Pledge
-The pledge activity has two fragments.
-The 'My Pledge' fragment allows the user to make a pledge of how many kilograms of CO2 they will commit to saving in a week.
-The 'Discover' fragment allows the user to see other users and their pledges, as well as various statistics on the pledges.
-The user may also filter pledges by municipality.
+The pledge feature has two fragments.
+The 'My Pledge' fragment allows users to make a pledge to save a certain amount of CO2e (in kilograms) in a week.
+The 'Discover' fragment allows users to see other users pledges along with their statistics on the specified pledge.
+The user may also filter pledges by the municipality.

 ![alt text](ReadmePic/Sprint3/pledgemypledge.PNG) ![alt text](ReadmePic/Sprint3/pledgediscover.PNG)